i2p/i2p.www/i2p2www/blog/2024/03/29/many-masks-one-mind.rst

 It then crafts a new LeaseSet which is unique and and potentially even fake, and sends it down a tunnel to the LeaseSet for the client it is targeting for attack.
 The client processes the crafted LeaseSet and adds it to its own NetDB.
 The attacker then requests the crafted LeaseSet back directly, from the router, using the RouterInfo it got from the NetDB.
-If the crafted LeaseSet is recieved back as a reply, then the attacker can conclude that the target client and the target router share a common view of the NetDB.
+If the crafted LeaseSet is received back as a reply, then the attacker can conclude that the target client and the target router share a common view of the NetDB.
 {%- endtrans %}

 {% trans -%}